OctopusDeploy/blog/blog/2021-06/exporting-projects/index.md

 ![octopus branded bento box filled with sushi](blogimage-project-bento-2021.png)

 The 2021 Q2 Octopus Deploy release includes a new feature that makes it possible for projects to be exported and then imported into another space, giving you more control over how you organize your Octopus instance.
-This also allows you to easily move your on-premises Octopus installation to Octopus Cloud.
+This also allows you to easily move your on-premises Octopus projects to Octopus Cloud.

-During development we referred to this as Project Bento.
+During development we referred to this as Project Bento, as the goal was a portable container for your Octopus projects.

 ## Spaces and Octopus Cloud
 Octopus 2019.1 introduced [Spaces](https://octopus.com/docs/administration/spaces), a way to partition your Octopus Server.